 Spatial Computations

 All data was stored in a Postgres V 12 database (ref) and all spatial analysis was conducted via [insert].
 A centroid for each MB was established via [insert] and a buffer for each area (400 meters, 1-kilometre, 2-kilometres, and 5-kilometres) around each centroid was conducted via [insert].
 The data was stored in the Postgres v 12 database, with the spatial database extender PostGIS installed.
-The shapefile were imported using the shp2pgsql utility, and stored using an ALBERS 3577 equidistant projection to facilitate distance measurements.
+The shapefile were imported using the shp2pgsql utility, and calculations done using an ALBERS 3577 equidistant projection to facilitate distance measurements.

 These buffers were then intersected with all other Australian MBs via [insert].
 Intersecting MBs were grouped by land use category via [insert], allowing calculation of total area, population and number of dwellings covered by the buffer for each source MBs, land use category and buffer radius.
 Where a buffer partially covered a target MB, the population and number of dwellings were calculated proportional to the amount of coverage.